 Goal # 3 – Optimize our RRSPs

-Thanks to some savvy financial tutors in the blogosphere like Canadian Couch Potato, Canadian Capitalist, Michael James, Andrew Hallam and many others in recent years, I’ve been schooled on the importance of managing our RRSPs efficiently for the long-haul.
+In recent years I’ve been schooled on the importance of managing our RRSPs efficiently for the long-haul.
 That means keeping our management fees as low as possible.
 We’ve decided to use ETFs in our RRSPs – no mutual funds folks!
 We also tend to optimize our RRSPs, that is, we only contribute enough money to avoid paying any income taxes.
 If anything, we might get a tiny tax return (which is fine).
 As of calendar year end we’re on target to accomplish this prior to the RRSP deadline in late February 2012.

 Goal = $2,000 for each RRSP ($4,000 combined).
 Result = $4,000 combined.

 Goal # 4 – Continue my full Dividend Reinvestment Plan (DRIP) with Bank of Nova Scotia